Ada-Developers-Academy/core-interlude-2/algorithms/introduction.md

-# What to Expect During Algorithm Sessions
+# What to Expect in Algorithm Sessions

 ### We will be practicing the following goals: